xdevplatform/search-tweets-ruby/README.md

 ## Specifying search period start and end times <a id="specifying-times" class="tall"></a>

-By default the Labs recent search endpoint will search from the previous 7 days.
+By default the recent search endpoint will search from the previous 7 days, and the 'all' endpoint will return 30 days.
 However, most search requests will have a more specific period of interest.
-With the Labs search endpont the start of the search period is specified with the ```start_time``` parameter, and the end with ```end_time``` request parameter.
+With the search endpoints, the start of the search period is specified with the ```start_time``` parameter, and the end with ```end_time``` request parameter.

 Both timestamps assume the UTC timezone.
 If you are making search requests based on a local timezone, you'll need to convert these timestamps to UTC.
 These search APIs require these timestamps to have the 'YYYY-MM-DDTHH:mm:ssZ' format (ISO 8601/RFC 3339).
 As that format suggests, search request periods can have a second granularity.